What your creditors don't want you to know about debt consolidation loans

 Debt Consolidation Loan Offer

-The NAB Unsecured Variable Personal Loan can be customised to suit your personal financial needs.
+The CUA Fixed Rate Personal Loan can be customised to suit your personal financial needs.
 Use your loan to consolidate your finances into manageable payments.

 - Minimum Loan Term: 1 year